Costs, application, admission, payment, bursaries and sending crystals

 Bursaries

-A small number of bursaries were available to help young participants with part of the accommodation costs.
+A few bursaries are available to help young participants with part of the accommodation costs.
+More details will be provided when applications open.
 We are most grateful to the International Union of Crystallography, the European Crystallographic Association and the Cambridge Crystallographic Data Centre for their generosity.

 Submission of crystals

-The unique aspect of the School is that participants get to collect data and determine the structure of one of their own compounds that they are currently interested in.
-Applicants who are offered a place in the School are requested, if at all possible, to send us their crystals by March 22, 2024, so that we have sufficient time to assess crystal quality and didactic suitability of the stucture, and for new crystals to be sent if necessary.
+One unique aspect of the School is that participants get to collect data and determine the structure of one of their own compounds that they are currently interested in.
+Applicants who are offered a place in the School will be asked to send us their crystals before March 16, 2026, so that we have sufficient time to assess crystal quality and didactic suitability of the stucture, and for new crystals to be sent if necessary.
+Now is a good time to start thinking about the compound you might wish to study and begin growing crystals.
+Supplying samples or data sets already known to present difficulties is inadvisable, as addressing complex problems adequately during the School is often impractical.